bp2008/VideoEncodingAutomation/README.md

         -> q26
 ```

 The way this works is you drop video files into any of these input folders (`q18`, `q20`, etc) and the **VideoEncodingAutomation** process will automatically transcode the video according to the settings defined in `encoder.txt` within the folder.
+Output goes in an `out` folder next to the `in` folder.

 As an example, here is the `encoder.txt` from `q23-SmartCrop`.